Directors: Vineeta T. Swaroop, MD, FAAOS, and Anish R. Kadakia, MD, FAAOS

 Back by Popular Demand!

-Top Ten Controversial Topics for your Specialty: Select to attend one of 7 specialty presentations on navigating indications, updates, and recent advances, with the opportunity to ask additional questions.
+Top Ten Controversial Topics for your Specialty: Attend one of seven subspecialty-specific presentations on navigating indications, updates, and recent advances, with the opportunity to ask additional questions.

 Time is guaranteed for course registrants to present THREE of patient cases*.
 Select the cases that challenge you the most and ask the experts!
 Think critically and build your strategies by observing your peers in their mock sessions, and watching different examination styles.
 Be prepared to present alternate cases as another registrant may present a similar case.